As an affiliate, we earn from qualifying purchases made on our website.

-This is the best entry-level golf-specific watch on the market and was always the go-to before the price of the Vivo dropped.
+Garmin S20 has been my favorite entry-level golf-specific watch and was always the go-to before the price of the Vivo dropped.
 It has all the essential golf features and the price won’t break the bank.
-The main downside to it is that it doesn’t have as many additional features like the Vivo.
+The main downside to it is that it doesn’t have as many additional features as the Vivo.

 The S20 has all of the same golf features as the Vivo but it does have a few extra.
 The first is that it comes loaded with over 40,000 courses from around the world.
 The Vivo has access to those courses but you have to download them one at a time (easy but inconvenient).

 The second difference is that the S20 is compatible with Garmin Truswing and CT10.
 Those are trackers you can buy that will give you additional swing info (ball speed, club speed, etc).
 For whatever reason, the Vivo 3 isn’t compatible.